sympodius/org-novelist/README.md

 But let's say that you don't like the character's name any more and want to change it.
 You can update your notes with a new name by running the command: `org-novelist-rename-character`

-After selecting which character you want to change and then giving the new name, you will return to the character index showing the update.
+After selecting which character you want to change and then giving the new name, you will be returned to the character index showing the update.
 If you follow the link from the new character name, you'll see all your notes intact, but with a new name applied next to `#+TITLE:`

 You might also have spotted that there is a new line at the top called `#+ALIASES:` which contains the previous name of your character.
 Org Novelist will not attempt to rename the character within the main text of your story in case you've used a name which could apply to multiple things.
 Instead, aliases allow the old name to continue linking back to this notes file.
 From here, you can see all the appearances of the old name in your story and visit each one before updating it.